-Reservoir Performance revenue of \$1.8 billion grew 5% sequentially due to increased intervention and stimulation activity across all geographic areas, with approximately 70% of the growth coming from the Middle East & Asia.

-Reservoir Performance pretax operating margin of 21% increased 98 bps sequentially with profitability improving across the international markets driven by higher activity.
+Reservoir Performance revenue of \$1.8 billion was flat sequentially as revenue grew 5% sequentially due to increased intervention in offshore North America and stimulation activity across all geographic areas, with approximately 70% of the growth coming from the Latin America, offset by declines in Europe & Africa and Middle East & Asia.
+Reservoir Performance pretax operating margin of 21% increased 98 bps sequentially with largely due to lower profitability improving across the international markets in evaluation.